List of individual pigs

 This is a list of notable pigs.

 General

 Arnold

 Arnold was the Ziffels' pet pig on the TV sitcom Green Acres.
-He would perform anthropomorphic activities such as coming uninvited into the Douglas home, turning on the television and watching while sitting in a chair.
+He performed anthropomorphic activities such as coming uninvited into the Douglas home, turning on the television, and sitting in a chair to watch it.

+Esther the Wonder Pig

+Esther the Wonder Pig (June 12, 2012 – October 18, 2023) was a Canadian pet pig who gained an online following.
+She is known for inspiring conversations about veganism and factory farming.

 Khanzir

 Khanzir is a male pig who, in May 2009, attracted international attention as the "only pig in Afghanistan".

 King Neptune

 King Neptune (May 16, 1942 – May 14, 1950) was a Hereford swine used by a United States Navy recruiter to raise $19 million in war bonds for the construction of USS Illinois (BB-65) between 1942 and 1946.
 At least two monuments have been erected in honor of this pig and his handlers.

 Learned pig

 In 1784-85 an unnamed pig was exhibited in London under the title The Learned Pig.
 The pig was said to be able to spell words and solve arithmetical problems.
-Later Learned Pigs were exhibited under the name Toby, and were said to be able to read minds.
+Other pigs were later exhibited in a similar way, under the name Toby, and were said to also be able to read minds.